Guidance on how to navigate each step in your Mission Journey

 Part 1: Initial Mission Meeting

-During onboarding week, on top of getting ready for your program, you will get to know your peers, share your mission statements, and meet your Mission Groups.
+During onboarding week, on top of getting ready for your program, you will get to know your peers, share your mission statements, and meet your Mission Group.

 First Mission Group Meeting